 Nobody should have to live in an emotionally abusive relationship.
-Unfortunately, people who are narcissistic are often difficult to identify.
+Unfortunately, people who are narcissistic are often difficult to identify, particularly within the highest levels of wealth and social status.
 Living with a narcissistic partner can lead to a condition known as narcissistic abuse syndrome, in which a person’s self-confidence and mental health are adversely affected.
-In this article, we’ll outline the signs and symptoms of narcissistic abuse.
+In this article, we’ll outline the signs and symptoms of narcissistic abuse, focusing on the most affected among us – the wealthy and affluent.
 Anyone who has suffered through narcissistic abuse should seek high-end narcissistic abuse treatment.

 WHAT IS NARCISSISTIC ABUSE?